 If this seems crazy to you, know that it doesn’t need to be this way!
 You can have the wedding of your dreams, and be mindful of the waste you are creating.
 There are plenty of ways we can reduce the waste generated by your wedding, and plenty of vendors who want to help you with these goals!
 Whether you want to reduce the environmental impact of your big day, or just want to feel like your money isn’t being tossed in the trash, I would love to help you in planning your sustainable wedding!
 The desire to promote environmental education in the wedding industry is what led me to launch the Green Wedding Guild- check it out to find more wedding pros who are working to reduce the waste generated by our industry!

 Invitations- Go paperless!
 Or print on recycled or sustainably sourced paper.

 Food- Work with your caterer to provide local or organic food.
 At the end of the night, have leftovers boxed up and table scraps composted.

 Flowers- There are tons of options when it comes to your sustainable flowers!
-Go fake, to create something you can keep forever.
+Go faux, to create something you can keep forever.
 Bonus points for creating bouquets out of recycled materials, like book pages or sheet music.
 If you want real flowers, try potted plants, or arrange to have your flowers do double duty and donate to a hospital at the end of the night.
 You can also source flowers from local/organic farms!

-Favors- Make your favors something consumable that won’t end up in the trash.
+Favors- Choose something consumable that won’t end up in the trash.
 Or opt out of “favors” entirely by making a donation on your guests behalf to your favorite charity.